mathjax/MathJax-test/web/docs/source/manual-testing.rst

 :ref:`configuration options <test-runner-config>` in the query string of the
 URI:

 - **mathJaxPath**.
-By default, the test page looks for an ancestor directory called ``MathJax-test/``.
-Then it uses a ``MathJax/`` directory at the same level.
+By default, the test page use the MathJax installation specified in the ``gMathJaxPath`` variable of ``header.js``.
 This query parameter allows to specify your own MathJax installation.

 - **font**.
 One of the value ``STIX``, ``TeX``, ``ImageTeX`` indicating the font used by MathJax to render the mathematics.
 Default is ``STIX``.